magento/devdocs/src/guides/v2.4/graphql/mutations/reorder-items.md

 The customer wants to reorder these items, but the status of some of these items has changed:

--  Aeon Capri (WP07-29-Black) is in stock, but fewer than than three items are available for sale.
+-  Aeon Capri (WP07-29-Black) is in stock, but fewer than three items are available for sale.
 -  The Sprite Foam Yoga Brick (24-WG084) is out of stock.

 These items will not be added to the cart.